 By Laurie Bedord, Chair, Future Agricultural Communicators

-What Loren – and the many interns before her – get out of these experiences is priceless!
+There’s no doubt having an intern is a lot of work.
+But as you can see, what both Dylan and Jessica – and the many interns before them – get out of these experiences is priceless!

-Don’t miss the opportunity to be a part of an aspiring ag communicator’s journey as he or she develops and hones his or her skills thanks to the guidance, expertise, and mentoring your organization provides.
+It’s your company’s turn to take a front row seat. . . see firsthand as that aspiring ag communicator develops and hones his or her skills thanks to the guidance, expertise, and mentoring your organization provides.

-The application deadline to host either the 2020 AAEA editorial or marketing communications intern is Monday, October 14, 2019.
+The application deadline to host either the 2021 AAEA Ag Communicators Network editorial or marketing communications intern is Monday, November 9, 2020.

 Don’t miss your opportunity to make a difference!